-If you are injured in a semi truck accident in Michigan and you want to know about your legal rights to sue for pain and suffering compensation as well as other non economic and economic damages, you can speak to an experienced attorney at (800) 777-0028 for a free consultation.
+If you are injured in a semi truck accident in Michigan and you want to know about your legal rights to sue for pain and suffering compensation as well as other non economic and economic damages, you can speak to an experienced lawyer at (800) 777-0028 for a free consultation.
 You can also get help from an experienced trucking attorney by visiting our contact page or chat feature on our website.

 Michigan Auto Law specializes in semi crash cases and receives referrals from lawyers all over Michigan and the U.S. Michigan Auto Law attorneys have spoken at nearly 300 seminars and legal education programs throughout the country, educating other personal injury lawyers on how to handle semi truck accident cases.
 Attorney Steven Gursten is a past-president of the American Association for Justice Truck Accident Litigation Group.
 Michigan Auto Law is also the only law firm in Michigan that has national board certification in truck accident law.

 Our law firm has an extensive record of success, including recovering the highest recorded semi crash jury verdicts and settlements over multiple years, according to year-end compilations of settlements and trial verdicts by Michigan Lawyers Weekly.
 These include:

 - $34.5 Million – Our team secured the largest-reported tractor-trailer crash settlement in the U.S. for that year.
 It is the largest truck settlement by an attorney in the state.

 - $13.5 Million – Our attorneys settled a case for a victim in a car vs. tractor trailer crash who suffered major burn injuries.

 - $10.5 Million – We obtained this truck accident recovery for a woman who was seriously injured when a truck crashed into her vehicle.